ThirdLove BraFit App Review: Is This Lingerie Startup a Gamechanger?

 Once you get started with the fit app, you’re shown a detailed step-by-step video, which I’ve taken screenshots of below:

 As you can see, I chose to wear a tank top while testing the app.
 I also tested the app using three different bras (Natori Feathers in 34D, Claudette Mesh Dessous in 34C, one of ThirdLove’s sample bras [size unknown]) and braless.
 I was interested in seeing if the shape or lining of a bra might affect the reading.
 Once you’re finished with the video presentation and ready to take the photos, ThirdLove gets one shot each from the front and the side.
-If you’re not holding your phone correctly (for example, if it’s angled up or down or rotated to far), the app instructs you to self-correct before taking the shot.
-I did have some issues with getting a photo at first (which is why I’ve included the error screen), and it was because of the mirror I was using wasn’t wall-mounted.
-The app will only work in a wall mounted mirror, such as the one in your bathroom.
+If you’re not holding your phone correctly (for example, if it’s angled up or down or rotated too far), the app instructs you to self-correct before taking the shot.
+I did have some issues with getting a photo at first (which is why I’ve included the error screen), and it was because the mirror I was using wasn’t wall-mounted.
+The app will only work in a wall-mounted mirror, such as the one in your bathroom.